-The LSAT is a requirement for any student interested in going to law school.
+The LSAT is a requirement for any student interested in going to study law.
 It is a standardized, proctored exam that is administered several times each year.
 The test evaluates reading comprehension, analytical reasoning, logical reasoning, and writing.
 The LSAT has six parts, five 35-minute multiple-choice sections, four of which are scored, with one experimental section.
 The final section, also unscored, is the written portion, analyzing overall writing skills.

 LSAT scores range from 120 – 180, with 153 being about the average.
 To gain admission to any of the top law schools in the US, a top 10th percentile score is critical (164-180).
 For law school applicants to stay competitive, a top 25% score of 160 or above is an absolute must.

-LSAT prep programs are nearly as competitive as law school.
-To be successful in the marketplace, they must be able to help their students obtain a competitive score on the LSAT.
+LSATMax LSAT prep programs are nearly as competitive as law school.
+To be successful in the marketplace, they must be able to help their students obtain a higher score on the LSAT.
 LSATMax has received a lot of positive feedback since entering the market.
 Let’s take a closer look at the program and how it works.